 Provides an unbiased listener to every student: even hard-to-engage students will practice reading aloud, always without judgment.

 Fluent readers can read words in text accurately and effortlessly, and with appropriate expression.
 Reading fluency is the key to comprehension, according to literacy scholars, such as Dr Timothy Rasinsky, a recognised reading fluency expert.

 In his paper, Supportive Fluency Instruction: The Key to Reading Success, Dr Rasinsky details a three step process to develop fluency in students:

 Reading fluency is the ability to decode words easily and accurately, recognise words with automaticity, and read aloud text with prosody.
 Instead of reading word by word, fluent readers focus their attention on the meaning and the message of the text.
-Reading Assistant builds fluency by providing the following:
+Reading Assistant Plus (RA+) builds fluency by providing the following:

 Think About It prompts and questions support students’ larger understanding and appreciation of what they read.
 They direct students’ attention to meaning, message, and vocabulary in the course of reading with reading strategies such as these: using prior knowledge, identifying a purpose, predicting, making connections, visualising, monitoring and clarifying, retelling, summarising, using context clues for meaning, and asking questions.

 Quizzes after each selection that assess mastery of comprehension skills such as inferences; sequence; story events; theme; character traits; figurative language; important information; compare and contrast; author’s point of view; fact and opinion; diagrams, charts, graphs; cause and effect; and main idea.

 Quiz questions that assess four levels of knowledge: literal, inferential, evaluative, and analytical.